 On October 14, 1996, Enova Corporation and Pacific Enterprises, Inc., parent company of Southern California Gas Company, announced an agreement to combine the two companies.
-As a result of the combination, which was unanimously approved by the boards of directors of both companies, (i) each outstanding share of common stock of Enova will be converted into one share of common stock of the new company, (ii) each outstanding share of common stock of Pacific Enterprises will be converted into 1.5038 shares of common stock of the new company and (iii) the preferred stock and preference stock of SDG&E, Pacific Enterprises and Southern California Gas will remain outstanding.
+As a result of the combination, which was unanimously approved by the boards of directors of both companies, (i) each outstanding share of common stock of Enova will be converted into one share of common stock of Pacific Enterprises will be converted into 1.5038 shares of common stock of the new company and (iii) the preferred stock and preference stock of SDG&E, Pacific Enterprises and Southern California Gas will remain outstanding.
 On March 11, 1997, the combination was approved by the shareholders of both companies.